Fidel Urbina

 Fidel Urbina (born April 24, 1975) is a Mexican national former fugitive who was added to the FBI Ten Most Wanted Fugitives list in June 2012.

 Background

 Urbina is a Mexican national who was working in Chicago as a car mechanic.
 In March 1998, he allegedly raped a Chicago waitress in her car and home.
 Seven months later—while free on bond—he sexually assaulted and murdered 22-year-old Gabriella Torres, whose body was found in the trunk of a burned-out car in a Chicago alley.

 Disappearance

 Urbina had been the subject of a manhunt since 1999 despite reported sightings in Mexico.
 A $100,000 reward was offered for information leading to Urbina's arrest.

 Urbina was captured on September 22, 2016, in Chihuahua, Mexico, after 17 years on the run.

+In 2017 Urbina was extradited to Chicago and charged with first-degree murder, kidnapping, aggravated kidnapping, unlawful restraint, criminal sexual assault and aggravated criminal sexual assault.